Perioperative Anesthesia Reports

 Guidelines and Policies

-Mission and Scope
+Mission and scope

-The Perioperative Anesthesia Reports is the official electronic and continuous-flow publication of the São Paulo State Society of Anesthesiology (SAESP - Sociedade de Anestesiologia do Estado de São Paulo, Brazil) that publishes peer-reviewed Case Reports, Case Reports with Literature Reviews, Research Protocols, Systematic Reviews, Pictorial Reviews, Narrative Reviews, Letters to the Editor, Clinical Images, and Editorials.
-Narrative reviews and editorials are published only by invitation from the Editor-in-chief.
+The Perioperative Anesthesia Reports (PAR) is the official electronic, continuous-flow diamond open access publication of the São Paulo State Society of Anesthesiology (SAESP – Sociedade de Anestesiologia do Estado de São Paulo, Brazil).
+It publishes peer-reviewed Case Reports, Case Reports with Literature Reviews, Research Protocols, Systematic Reviews, Pictorial Reviews, Narrative Reviews, Short Communications, Letters to the Editor, Clinical Images, and Editorials, including basic, translational, and clinical research.
+PAR do not accept the submission of data results of original investigations related to randomized or observational trials or other related study design trials.

 Plagiarism and duplicate publication